li-zhaoyang/location-tracker/README.md

 # Intro

-Backend system developing utilizing Spring Boot and Spring Data frameworks.
+Backend system developed with Spring Boot and Spring Data frameworks.
+Providing backend services for getting location from moving gps devices and analysis.